An arborist is a professional who deals with tree removal, tree trimming, and stump removal.

-Most consulting arborists run regular tree services businesses and do consulting on the side as needed, though there are more and more arborists specializing in just tree reports and more consulting type work.
+Most consulting arborists run regular tree services businesses and do tree consulting on the side as needed, though there are more and more arborists specializing in just tree reports and more consulting type work.

 Consulting arborist tasks